 And unlike a Flexible Savings Account (FSA), the HSA is owned by you, so it can carry over into your retirement.
 And there is no deadline on when you can spend the funds.

-Perhaps the single best way to save money on healthcare during retirement is to find the right health insurance plan for you, like a Medicare Supplement plan.
+Perhaps the single best way to save money on healthcare during retirement is to find the right health insurance plan for you, like Medicare Supplement plans.

 Your ideal Medicare insurance plan will include ways to help you improve your overall health.
 As examples, most plans offer smoking cessation programs at low to no cost.
 A Medicare Advantage plan can also lower your stress by helping you to better manage prescription costs, copays and other health concerns.